ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 - Download Ubuntu 18.04 OS image from this website: https://ubuntu.com/download/desktop
 - Download Balena-Etcher from this website: https://www.balena.io/etcher/
 - Follow this tutorial for installing Ubuntu 18.04 LTS OS on your system: https://www.youtube.com/watch?v=G6LAIrGeIjo
+## Checking OS, Kernel & Driver Version:
-- Open a terminal with 'shift+ctrl+t' & check you have installed a supported version of ubuntu.
+Open a terminal with 'shift+ctrl+t' & check you have installed a supported version of ubuntu.
 Type:
 ```
 uname -m && cat /etc/*release
 ```